 Public Defense Attorney - Supervisor

-The Northwest Defenders Division (NDD) is seeking interested applicants for a Special Duty or Career Service Public Defense Attorney – Supervisor position, supervising attorneys and paralegals.
+Society of Counsel Representing Accused Persons (SCRAP) Division seeks interested applicants for up to three career service Public Defense Attorney – Supervisor positions, supervising attorneys and paralegals.
 The successful applicant will have a passion for public defense and for representing clients, focusing on their objectives, interests, and dignity.
 They will be committed to fighting institutional and structural racism and willing to address issues related to equity and social justice within the workplace and the broader work of public defense.
 They will have a demonstrated ability to supervise the work of other lawyers and support staff and to mentor, develop, evaluate, and support employees in a fast-paced environment.

 Levels of responsibility will range from supervising entry-level attorneys to those who are highly experienced.
 The supervisor will ensure that caseload standards that foster excellence in legal representation are observed in accordance with Washington State Bar Association guidelines.
 Supervising attorneys will have a demonstrated commitment to the Division, DPD, and the clients.
 The successful applicant will have an aptitude for management and leadership and will be able to work within a team of managers.

-Who May Apply: This recruitment is INTERNAL ONLY and open to current King County Department of Public Defense (DPD) employees within the NDD Division.
-DPD is currently accepting applications to fill one Special Duty or Career Service Public Defense Attorney- Supervisor position in the NDD Division.
-The initial term of this position will be six-months with a potential for extension.
-Practice area placement will be dependent upon the experience of the successful candidate.
+This recruitment is INTERNAL ONLY and open to current King County, Department of Public Defense (DPD) employees.
+DPD is currently accepting applications to fill up to three Public Defense Attorney - Supervisor positions in the SCRAP Division.
+Practice area placement will be dependent upon the experience of the successful candidate but could occur in any practice area.
 The work location and practice area of this position can be rotated based on business need.
 DPD Ethical Walls Policies and Procedures will apply to applicants.